 5. Product Bundling

 There are products sold in bundles.
 The primary goal of product bundling is to promote and sell different products as a set and tell potential customers that they all work together as one.
 In other cases, product bundling helps in selling complementary products or less attractive items by partnering them with products that are in demand.
+Bundling can also be integrated in a subscription-based revenue model.

 Fast food restaurants such as Burger King and McDonald’s are notable for using this type of sales promotion.
 Their burger meals are often sold alongside fries or chips and soft drinks.
 In the telecommunication industry, providers sell plans with voice and text service, data service, value-added-service, and in some cases, mobile devices.
 Automobiles are also sold together with a comprehensive insurance plan.